 During a divorce, one of the first questions you will be asked is about the child support arrangement.
 Child support is intended to provide the financial security that can preserve a child's standard of living and help them to grow and thrive in the future.

 Under Texas law, child support will last until the child turns 18, except in circumstances where the child is determined to have significant disability.
-At the Law Office of Brett H. Pritchard, our knowledgeable child support lawyer has 18 years of experience.
-We can help you with a variety of child support needs, including post-divorce adjustment or enforcement of your existing arrangement.
+At the Law Office of Brett H. Pritchard, our knowledgeable Killeen child support lawyer has 18 years of experience.
+With extensive knowledge in family law, we can help you with a variety of child support needs, including post-divorce adjustment or enforcement of your existing arrangement.

 When devising a child support arrangement during divorce proceedings, courts use a mathematical formula based on Texas state law guidelines.
 Based on the number of children, the formula applies a percentage of your monthly earnings to figure out what you will pay in child support.
 Currently, there is a cap of $8,550.